gelhteag/Fiesta_dapp/README.md

 So now,the loop is complete !!!
 Finaly , take in mind that it is just an easy exemple and a funny way to create a dapp on the ethereum network.

-## Improvement clue:
-Everything can be improved of course, this project was meant to explored the technology and is the opposite of a boilerplate code.
-At docker-compose level, the possibility of being able to migrate new version of contracts from the containers is missing.

-- One solution coud be to create 3 containers, one containing the dapp, one containing an image of ganache-cli and one containing the contracts.
-The goal would be to be able to have access without installation worries to a contairiser development station giving the possibility to test the contracts inside the ganache privat network container to finally be able to deploy the contract terminating on the mainnet / testnet.
-Without having to make a local installation.
-And spin all in one command.

-At the  contracts level, an improvement of the implementation, or a more in-depth test must be done in order to take into account the gas consumption that may caused by certain redundancy or poor implementation.
-In addition, "potential" flaws can lead to unespected behavior of contracts with catastrophic surprises in production.
-And the modifications / repairs at this stage become perilous !